11 November 2020

 Drawing of a Huo Ping Feng between two Lian Huan Cheng, from 'Chong Ke Wu Lue Shen Ji (《重刻武略神機》)'.

-Huo Ping Feng is designed to serve as the "gate" of Lian Huan Cheng, allowing troops to sally out of the temporary fort to attack their enemy without having to dismantle one of the shields beforehand.
-It is of similar size and construction as Lian Huan Cheng, but also comes with eight wheels (so that it can pivot) as well as rawhide facing.
+Huo Ping Feng was designed to serve as the "gate" of Lian Huan Cheng, allowing troops to sally out of the temporary fort to attack their enemy without having to dismantle one of the shields beforehand.
+It was of similar size and construction as Lian Huan Cheng, but also came with eight wheels (to allow the gate door to pivot) as well as rawhide facing.

 No comments: